Field Interactions

 • Array — allows filtering based on array values on any position of the array, using the array:contains() query function to query data.
 It is only shown for JSON arrays.
 Two interactions are available:

 • Contains value filters events by requiring a string value to be present in the array.
-For example, given a list of users with different access permissions in the Event List, I can filter for any user who has WRITE permissions, independent on where the WRITE value is in the array.
+For example, given a list of users with different access permissions in the Event List, it is possible to filter for any user who has WRITE permissions, independent on where the WRITE value is in the array.
 The following query is applied when this interaction is selected:

 logscale